An object you use to check for the availability of the speech recognition service, and to initiate the speech recognition process.

 Each speech recognizer supports only one language, which you specify at creation time.
 The successful creation of a speech recognizer does not guarantee that speech recognition services are available.
 For some languages, the recognizer might require an Internet connection.
 Use the

-available property to find out if speech recognition services are available for the current language.
+is property to find out if speech recognition services are available for the current language.

 To initiate the speech recognition process, do the following: